debroglie27/PortfolioWebsite/README.md

 ### Home Page

-This page gives a basic introduction about me.
+This page gives a basic introduction and mesmerizes the viewer.
 [Home Page Link](https://debroglie27.github.io/PortfolioWebsite/html/home.html)

 ### About Page